aboodman/switch-to-tab/README.md

-## Purpose of this Chrome's extension
+## Find your Tab with tab<TAB>

-Scenario : you begin to browse the web with Chrome for a while ; soon you need to go back to *that* tab but there are too many tabs to find quickly exactly the one you need.
+**Scenario** : you begin to browse the web with Chrome for a while ; soon you need to go back to *that* tab but there are too many tabs to find quickly exactly the one you need.
 Sounds familiar ?
 We know, we have been there.

 Don't worry, to solve this *too many tabs* problem, there are a lot of complicated extensions that promise you that you will be able to work with hundreds of tabs : *Too Many Tabs, Tabs Outliner, Bookmark My Tabs, One Tab, TabMan Tabs Manger, Tab Manager, Project Tab Manger, 10+Tabs MASTER →Fast Speed Scroll w/LATER Tab, Resolver Tabs, Tab out, TabJump, TabCaroussel, IE Tab Multi*

  Or you can use this chrome extension, but I'm a bit ashamed to say that it is *really simple* campared to all those sophisticated extensions.

 The only thing it does is that when you enter in Chrome's Omnibox **"tab<tab>"** followed by **one or many search term**, it will display a list of all open tabs that contains those search terms.